Category Archives: Death

 George Villiers, 2nd Duke of Buckingham

-Villiers sided with the Royalists during the English Civil War, later joining Charles II in exile.
-He returned to England in 1657 and participated in the Restoration, serving in Charles’ court and on the Privy Council.
-His political career was marked by scandals, intrigues and feuds.
+Villiers’ political career was marked by scandals, intrigues and feuds.
 Two notable incidents were a hair-pulling brawl with the Marquess of Dorchester on the floor of the House of Lords, and a 1668 duel where Villiers shot dead the Earl of Shrewsbury.
-Villiers had been having an affair with the Countess of Shrewsbury; he later caused public outrage by moving the countess into his own home and living in a virtual menage a trois.
+Villiers had been having an affair with the Countess of Shrewsbury; he later caused public outrage by moving the countess into his own home and living in a virtual menage a trios.

 Villiers retired from public life in the late 1670s and retreated to his Yorkshire estate.
 He died in April 1687.
-The official cause of death was pneumonia contracted while hunting in cold weather – but a letter written by Lord Arran, the future Duke of Hamilton, suggests a more colourful end.
-According to Arran, he called on Villiers and found him dying of gangrenous private parts:
+The official cause of death was a pneumonia contracted while hunting in cold weather – however a letter written by Lord Arran, the future Duke of Hamilton, suggests a more colourful end.
+According to Arran he called on Villiers and found him dying of gangrenous private parts:

 1699: Scottish baronet dies after “pissing hair”